This article was first published on 23 March 2020 and has been updated with additional reporting.

 #1 Building Up Strong Emergency Savings

 In the short term, you’d want to strategically manage working capital and defer non-essential spending.
 Under normal business conditions, companies might choose to focus on profits and losses.
-But in times like this, you might want to consider shifting priorities to cash management and liquidity.
+But in times like this, you may want to consider shifting priorities to cash management and liquidity.

 If anything, the worldwide pandemic has shown that it’s still crucial for businesses to have an emergency fund.
-Whether these funds help to keep your business running during slow periods or to tide through a black swan event like the COVID-19 outbreak, it provides the financial stability to pull through any obstacles.
+Whether these funds help to keep your business running during slow periods or to tide through a black swan event like the COVID-19 outbreak, it provides the financial stability to pull through obstacles.

 #2 Stay Relevant In Changing Times

 For instance, security services company Ademco Security Group ‘went to cloud very, very early’.
-At a post-Budget roundtable, the group’s managing director, Toby Koh, shared that it has sped up their processes and enabled service delivery a lot faster.
+At a post-Budget roundtable, the group’s managing director, Toby Koh, shared that it sped up their processes and enabled service delivery a lot faster.

 “In a case like the Covid-19 right now, every single one of my team can work from home,” said Koh.

 For businesses hit by the slowing economy and disruption to business, it provides an opportunity to reskill your workforce.
 With change as the only constant, learning should not be a one-and-done process, but a continuous cycle for everyone.
 Employees can tap on their SkillsFuture credit to pick up new skills and stay employable.
 And with the advances in learning technology today, picking up new skills with online courses is affordable and accessible on platforms like Coursera or Udemy.